davegutz/myStateOfCharge/SOC_Photon/README.md

     c.
 Resetting pretty much anything
     d.
 Injecting test signals
   4. CPU hard and soft resets must not change the state of operation, either SOC, display, or serial bus.
-  5. Serial streams shall have an absolute Julien time for easy plotting and comparison.
+  5. Serial streams shall have an absolute Julien-type time for easy plotting and comparison.
-  6. Built-in test vector function, engaged using 'talk' function.
+  6. Built-in test function, engaged using 'talk' function.
   7. Load software using USB.
 Wifi to truck will not be reliable.
   8. Likewise, monitor USB using laptop or phone.
 'Talk' function should change serial monitor and inject signals for debugging.
   9. Device shall have no effect on system operation.
 Monitor function only.